codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a girl between two posts?
-Annette.
+What do you call a guy lying on your doorstep?
+Matt.

 ## Daily Trivia

-In the server hosting industry IaaS stands for...
+What amount of bits commonly equals one byte?
- 1. Internet as a Service
+ 1. 8
- 2. Internet and a Server
+ 2. 64
- 3. Infrastructure as a Server
+ 3. 2
- 4. Infrastructure as a Service
+ 4. 1

 <details>
   <summary>Answer</summary>
-  Infrastructure as a Service
+  8
 </details>